lclevy/canon_cr3/readme.md

 last long format is (in bits): ccccfxxx xxxxxyyy yyyyyyyy yyyyyyyy

+## Crx compression

+This Canon patent https://patents.google.com/patent/US20160323602A1/en describes a 3 levels Wavelet transform and Adapting Rice encoding.

+*"FIG. 7A explains an example in which wavelet transform is executed three times.
+LL**1**, HL**1**, LH**1**, and HH**1** represent the subbands of decomposition level **1**, LL**2**, HL**2**, LH**2**, and HH**2** represent the subbands of decomposition level **2**, and LL**3**, HL**3**, LH**3**, and HH**3** represent the subbands of decomposition level **3**.*
+*Note that a transform target of wavelet transform from the second time is subband LL obtained by immediately preceding wavelet transform, so subbands LL**1** and LL**2** are omitted, and subband LL obtained by last wavelet transform remains.
+Also, the horizontal and vertical resolutions of, for example, HL**2** are half those of HL**1**.
+Subband LH indicates a horizontal-direction frequency characteristic (a horizontal-direction component) of a local region to which wavelet transform is applied.
+Likewise, subband HL indicates a* *vertical-direction frequency characteristic (a vertical-direction component), and subband HH indicates an oblique-direction frequency characteristic (an oblique-direction component).
+Subband LL is a* *low-frequency component.
+An integer-type 5/3 filter is used in wavelet transform of this embodiment, but the present invention is not limited to this.
+It is also possible to use another wavelet transform filter* such as a real-type 9/7 filter used in JPEG2000 (ISO/IEC15444|ITU-T T. 800) as an international standard.
+In addition, the processing unit of wavelet transform can be either a line or image."

+It is very likely the ten ff03 sections of lossy cr3 are LL1, HL1, LH1, HH1, HL2, LH2, HH2, HL3, LH3 and HH3, and lossless cr3 unique ff03 sections is LL1.

+*"The procedure of Golomb-Rice coding is as follows"*

+Each time, the first ff03 section is starting with b'00000000002', in bits 00000000 00000000 00000000 00000000 00000000 001, which is 42 in unary coding

+for canon_eos_m50_02.cr3,

+small image,

+first LL data over 4 (for Red data ?) is b'00000000002027a5000004000f03e0347565417b810ded0ef68019d59085af6a', which decodes to:

+00000000 00000000 00000000 00000000 00000000 001 = 42

+00000 00100111 10100101 = 10149 (21 next bits)

+for second FF03 (G1) : b'00000000002028ff00000',

+42 and 10495 (00000 00101000 11111111)

+...

 ## References ##

 - ISO base media file format : [ISO/IEC 14496-12:2015](http://http://standards.iso.org/ittf/PubliclyAvailableStandards/c068960_ISO_IEC_14496-12_2015.zip "ISO IEC 14496-12:2015")